ferrance/dizave42/readme.md

 - Make better use of the display
 - use something like bilateral combos to mitigate effect of home row rolls

-The layout needs to accommodate both legal writing and programming.
+And, for my use case, the layout needs to accommodate both legal writing and programming.

 ## The Layouts